 The Savonarola has the silhouette of a wavy X. It was originally intended to be a folding version of the curule chair, and it can be considered a variation of that type.
 Over time, this type of chair grew to be less portable, often without a folding mechanism, and relatively large and heavy.

 A curule is a cross-based chair or stool with curved legs in the shape of two U's.
 It is derived from Roman styles of the 6th century BC.
 It has influenced modern chair styles as well, such as the American Empire style.

 This is a light chair whose front and back sets of legs flare away from each other.
 It dates back to 5th-century Greece, but the style experienced a comeback during the late 18th-century Neoclassical furniture movement.
 Klismos chairs typically have an open back divided by a supportive and decorative horizontal panel.

 A wingback chair is a tall-backed, upholstered armchair.
 Angled side panels flank the sides of the chair's high back.
-The arms are closed and often in a classic rolled shaped.
-The wingback style as it is known today developed in in late 17th-century England as a comfortable and insulating easy chair.
+The arms are closed and often in a classic rolled shape.
+The wingback style as it is known today developed in late 17th-century England as a comfortable and insulating easy chair.

 Shaker chairs are named after a Protestant sect called the Shakers, also known as the United Society of Believers in Christ's Second Appearing.
 The most widely recognized type of Shaker chair would be a slat-back side chair or the famous Shaker rocking chair.
 Much of Shaker furniture styles originated in America in the mid-1800s.